eshimelis/eshimelis.github.io/_posts/2017-04-28-E102-Final-Project.md

 The course course covers LTI system transfer functions, Laplace/Z transforms, feedback control systems, modern state space methods, stability, etc.

-For our final project, we were tasked with creating a feedback control system for an inverted pendulum on a cart, a.k.a. the 'pencartulum'.
-Given some position and angular offset, we must drive it to the origin, within a minimum time, offshoot, and oscillation constraints.
+For our final project, I conducted a feedback control simulation study for an inverted pendulum on a cart, a.k.a. the 'pencartulum'.
+Given some position and angular offset, the goal was to drive it to the origin, within minimum-time, offshoot, and acceleration constraints.

 You can check out the final report below.